WordPress/gutenberg/docs/rfc/block-registration.md

 }
 ```

-in JavScript with help of Babel plugin becomes:
+In JavaScript, with the help of a Babel plugin, this becomes:

 ```js
 const metadata = {